Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Analysis and Discussions

 \subsection{Effect of the Dual-Branch Connector}

 For the ControlNet connector, we propose a dual-branch architecture combining an MLP for feature mapping with a cross attention mechanism for dynamic feature retrieval.
 One may wonder whether this design helps video restoration.
-To answer this question, we conduct three ablation studies: 1) disabling the cross attention branch and leaving only an MLP which is a naive connector design; 2) disabling the MLP branch; 3) adopting the ZeroSFT connector~\cite{yu2024scaling}.
+To answer this question, we conduct three ablation studies: 1) disabling the cross attention branch; 2) replacing the MLP branch with a skip connection; 3) adopting the ZeroSFT connector~\cite{yu2024scaling}.
 Table~\ref{tab:ablation-study} and Figure~\ref{fig:ablation-connectors} show the comparative results of the ablation experiments.
 When the cross attention branch is disabled, the MLP connector does not perform well and produces results lacking in detail (see Table~\ref{tab:ablation-study}(c) and Figure~\ref{fig:ablation-connectors}(e)).
-When the MLP branch is disabled, the video restoration model fails to converge due to its exclusive selection of DiT-like features from control inputs.
-As a result, ControlNet cannot achieve effective control, resulting in output results that do not match the input content (see Figure~\ref{fig:ablation-connectors}(f)).
-These experiments demonstrate the necessity of our dual-branch design in ContorlNet connectors.
+When the MLP branch is simply disabled, the video restoration model fails to converge due to its exclusive selection of DiT-like features from control inputs, resulting in output results that do not match the input content.
+To ensure model convergence, we replace the MLP with a skip connection.
+The results in Table~\ref{tab:ablation-study}(d) and Figure~\ref{fig:ablation-connectors}(f) show that without the MLP feature mapping, the recovered results are not well.
+These experiments demonstrate the necessity of our dual-branch design.

-In addition, the results in Table~\ref{tab:ablation-study}(d) show that the performance of ZeroSFT connector~\cite{yu2024scaling} is inferior to our proposed dual-branch connector.
+In addition, the results in Table~\ref{tab:ablation-study}(e) show that the performance of ZeroSFT connector~\cite{yu2024scaling} is inferior to our proposed dual-branch connector.
 Furthermore, the normalization operation in ZeroSFT architecture often causes residual artifacts of adjacent frames to appear in the output frames (see Figure~\ref{fig:ablation-connectors}(d)), while removing the normalization leads to gradient explosion during training.
 In contrast, our proposed connector avoids these problems.